angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 **Out:** 4 :card[Force of Will], 2 :card[Lim-Dul's Vault]

-I remember Game 2 being a slog, with us again trading :card[Stifle]s on fetches/:card[Wasteland], my having to deal with an initial Ragavan with :card[Abrade] out of the sideboard.
+I remember Game 2 being a slog, with us again trading :card[Stifle]s on fetchlands and :card[Wasteland], my having to deal with an initial Ragavan with :card[Abrade] out of the sideboard.
 This was followed up by Anthony with a second continuously _dashed_ Ragavan that I was unable to deal with.
 I made a critical mistake with my cantrip decisions at this point that cost me the game,